quil-lang/quil/spec/Quil.md

 **`CONTROLLED`**

-The `CONTROLLED` modifier takes some gate G acting on some number of qubits q1...qn and makes it conditioned on the state of some new qubit c1.
+The `CONTROLLED` modifier takes some gate G acting on some number of qubits q1...qn and makes it conditioned on the state of some new qubit c1: if c1 is high, G is applied to q1, ..., qn; and if c1 is low, no operation is applied.
 Therefore, if G is an n-qubit gate

 ```
 G q1 ... qn